We few, we happy few…

 Team Member – James Archer

 James Archer “Archie” is Staff Corporal (SCpl) in The Household Cavalry.
-Currently based out of Windsor he is recently back from exercise ready to resume his CastleTrek task of planning & logistics.
-Archie is a keen shot but is also learning the bagpipes!
+Currently based out of Windsor he is recently back from exercise ready to resume his CastleTrek task of route planning & logistics.
+Archie is a keen shot and is also learning the bagpipes!
 He has this to say about the CastleTrek Project:

 “Very excited to get started with the challenge.
 The charities are a great support to so many of my friends and colleagues and I wanted to give something back.
 The challenge will be difficult and tough with lots of planning but this will make it all the more rewarding.”

 Team Member – Lee Walker